Dipeshshome/mlproject/README.md

 model evaluation function <br>

 Step 7: Model Trainer:<br>
 model_trainer.py ==>.
-In model trainer, we apply different regression technique and ensemble technique then predict from the test data calculate the r2_score.
-Among the models, we extract the best model.<br>
+In model trainer, I apply different regression technique and ensemble technique then predict from the test data calculate the r2_score.Later I applied hyperparatuning for better exploration.
+Among the models, I extract the best model.<br>

+Step 7: Prdict Pipeline: <br>
+predict_pipeline ==> In this file, I created a web application which will be interacting with pickle files( to transform categorical and neumerical and predict with best model) with respect to input data that I given in the form. app.py ==> containing the route definitions and the logic for handling requests and generating appropriate responses  data transformation and prediction.